 The Amgen Biotech Experience (ABE) is an innovative science education initiative that introduces secondary school students to the excitement of scientific discovery.
 ABE provides secondary school teachers with a loan of research-grade equipment and supplies, as well as curriculum and professional development, at no cost.

-ABE is currently available across 18 locations around the world: Australia, Canada, China, England, France, Germany, Hong Kong, Ireland, Italy, Singapore, the Netherlands, and the United States; it reaches more than 90,000 students and over 1,500 teachers annually.
-To date, nearly 700,000 students to date have experienced ABE, and with Amgen Foundation’s more than US$25 million commitment to the program, by 2020, a total of 900,000 students will have experienced hands-on biology education through ABE.
+ABE is currently available across 24 locations around the world: Australia, Canada, China, France, Germany, Hong Kong, Ireland, Italy, Japan, Singapore, the Netherlands, Turkey, United Kingdom and the United States; it reaches more than 90,000 students and over 1,500 teachers annually.
+To date, nearly 850,000 students have experienced ABE, and with Amgen Foundation’s more than US$40 million commitment to the program.
+By end of 2023, ABE should have reached nearly a total of 1,000,000 students.

 The ABE began nearly 30 years ago through a unique collaboration of Amgen scientists and educators with a passion for sharing the joy of science and discovery.
 A robust curriculum has been developed with the vision to bring the excitement of biotechnology to the fingertips of students.
 In 2013, the Amgen Foundation joined forces with Education Development Center, Inc., a global nonprofit organization with deep experience and expertise in science education, to establish a Program Office to support and strengthen the program worldwide.